-Croatia lies where Central- meets Southeast Europe.
-It may be one of the continent's youngest countries, but this unassuming sovereign state is culturally rich and geographically diverse.
+Croatia may be one of the continent's youngest countries, but this unassuming sovereign state is culturally rich and geographically diverse.
 From historic forts and basilicas to azure waters and scenic nature reserves, it’s easy to see why Croatia is growing in popularity as both a tourist and expat destination.

 Living in Croatia as an expat

 Most expats live in the Croatian capital, Zagreb, or Dubrovnik.
-But, thanks to the growth of the tourism industry, more and more people move to Croatia to set up businesses along the coast, as well as in smaller rural areas.
+But thanks to the growth of the tourism industry, more and more people are moving to Croatia to set up businesses along the coast, as well as in smaller rural areas.

 Favourable property prices and the availability of idyllic locations and uninhabited islands have made Croatia a hotspot for those looking to retire on its sun-soaked shores.
 Parts of Croatia's Istrian Peninsula have been dubbed ‘New Tuscany’ because of its status among holiday goers, not to mention high-profile celebrities.
 Unfortunately, this has been accompanied by a sharp increase in property prices.

-Public transport in the country is not as extensive as in other European countries, and in some areas, may operate on irregular schedules.
-The most popular mode of transport is buses, with routes that cover the cities and reasonably low prices.
+Public transport in the country is not as extensive as in other European countries, and may operate on irregular schedules in some areas.
+The most popular mode of transport is buses, with routes that cover cities at reasonably low prices.
 Trains and trams are also cheap, comfortable and service large parts of big cities.
 Driving is relatively easy here, but winding mountain roads, sheers drops and foreign signage may cause some expats anxiety.
 We also recommend filling up on petrol when taking long journeys to small towns.

 Croatia offers subsidised healthcare and the quality of public healthcare is relatively high.
-Both residents and expats can access the universal healthcare system, which is on par with European standards.
+Both locals and expats can access the universal healthcare system, which is on par with western European standards.
 The country is also seen as a burgeoning medical tourism destination.
-Many private healthcare facilities can also be found in the country, but these often have steep costs.
-Those expats looking to go the private route should consider investing in extensive healthcare.

 Cost of living in Croatia

 Overall, the cost of living in Croatia proves refreshingly affordable for many expats, particularly in terms of education and healthcare.
-Zagreb is listed as 140th out of 209 cities on Mercer’s Cost of Living survey.
+Zagreb is listed as 159th out of 227 cities on Mercer’s latest Cost of Living survey.

 Expat families and children

-Primary and secondary school in Croatia is free.
+Primary and secondary schooling in Croatia is free.
 The overall quality of education is excellent and the country boasts high literacy rates.
 Expats also have the option of private or international schools.
-These are mostly concentrated in Zagreb, and charge high tuition fees.
-Many expats find these fees justifiable, though, as these schools often offer education in their children’s mother tongue and their home curricula.
+These are mostly concentrated in Zagreb and charge high tuition fees.

-With a spectacular Adriatic coastline as well as thickly forested mountains, Expats in Croatia are treated to a host of leisure activities, from museums and art galleries to hiking and mountain biking.
+With a spectacular Adriatic coastline as well as densely forested mountains, Croatia offers a raft of spectacular outdoor activities, as well as city-based attractions such as museums, theme parks, art galleries and lovely beaches.
 The Plitvice lakes are a must-see, with their system of waterfalls cascading into stunningly clear pools.
-Expats can also enjoy their free time by diving or exploring deep caves.

 Climate in Croatia

 Croatia is a young country full of potential.
 As such, many new arrivals are willing to ignore the areas where the country falls short and take advantage of the low-cost lifestyle and natural beauty that this Balkan state has to offer.
-Expats with a taste for adventure can find myriad exhilarating things to do and see, and the country can make for a brilliant new home.
+Expats with a taste for adventure can find myriad exhilarating things to see and do, and the country can make for a brilliant new home.

 Population: About 4.1 million